goodalse2019/community_practices_v0/docs/source/index.rst

-Community Practice Recommendations from the Physiopy Community!
+Community Practice Recommendations for Physiological Data Recording in fMRI!
 ===================================

 Welcome to the main documentation site for the physiopy community!
 Please also check out the package's `Github Page <https://github.com/physiopy/>`_.
 For questions, you can always contact the project manager at physiopy@gmail.com.